brontosaurusrex/brontosaurusrex.github.io/_posts/2019-04-09-Black-Hole.md

 ## Real One
 ![](https://cdn.eso.org/images/screen/eso1907a.jpg)

-It is a black hole that belongs to
+a black hole that belongs to

 > [Messier 87](https://en.wikipedia.org/wiki/Messier_87) (also known as Virgo A or NGC 4486, generally abbreviated to M87) is a supergiant elliptical galaxy in the constellation Virgo.
 One of the most massive galaxies in the local Universe ...